quinnmil/proj1-pageserver/README.md

 ### Instructions:
 - Use 'make run' command to start server
-- ccess from localhost:<PORTNUM>/file.html
+- Access from localhost:<PORTNUM>/file.html
-- test with ./tests.sh localhost:<PORTNUM>
+- Test with ./tests.sh localhost:<PORTNUM>